How to create a token account with the Confidential Transfer extension

 Create the Token Account: Invoke the Associated Token Program's

-instruction to create the token account. -
+AssociatedTokenAccountInstruction::Createinstruction to create the token account at its deterministic address. -

 Reallocate Account Space: Invoke the Token Extension Program's

-instruction to add space for theConfidentialTransferAccount
+TokenInstruction::Reallocateinstruction to add space for theConfidentialTransferAccountstate. -

 Only the token account owner can configure a token account for confidential transfers.

-instruction requires client-side generation of
+The ConfigureAccount instruction requires client-side generation of

 owner.

-is valid.
+instruction itself.
 For implementation details, see:

 Example Code